Your safety is our priority

-Consider hiring a Certified Locator or one recommended by the asset owner if there are infrastructure assets in the vicinity of your dig site, but you cannot locate them.
+Consider hiring a skilled locator or one recommended by the asset owner if there are infrastructure assets in the vicinity of your dig site, but you cannot locate them.

 Safety plans should be developed for your project site that include procedures employees should follow in the event of an emergency and the location of the nearest hospital, the fire department, police department, and other relevant emergency response organisations.